-McCrappy McAfee and the latest was Waterfox and AVG.
+McCrappy McAfee.
+Waterfox now serves up a bunch of stuff from AVG unless you go hunting around the custom install options to NOT install.
 The latter though was a far worse as it went ahead and took it upon itself to install the AVG Toolbar and associated Malware in the background when the user chooses to uninstall Waterfox.

 So, what can you do to protect yourself?
-In most cases, the user is given the option to install the Toolbar or other ‘extras’.
+In most cases, the user is given the option to install the Toolbar or other ‘extras’, however these options can be hidden or confusing.
 When you are installing an application, read each screen carefully and look to see what is selected.
 Even if the application is something you have installed in the past, things may have changed.
 This was the case with Java offering to install McAfee security software and how I was caught off guard.
 If given the option always select ‘Custom Install’ as sometimes the option not to install is not available in ‘Typical’ or ‘Express’ install.
 In the case of Waterfox, I just happened to select Custom install and saw the options for AVG, although it was very confusing with the way they had the options presented in the installer.
-However, in the case of the Waterfox uninstaller, there was never an option to install or not install the AVG crap.
+However, in the case of the Waterfox uninstaller, there were never options as to install or not install the AVG crap.

 Sometimes though, you just somehow overlook the options or it is not quite clear how to NOT install the software.
 It happens, I’ve been there…done that as was the case with Java and McAfee.
 That at least was not too difficult to cleanup, just went into the Windows Control Panel and removed the application.
 Last night, I spent a couple hours helping a Firefox user over on Go Firefox! who unbeknownst to them installed the Babylon toolbar.
 They were trying to download a driver for their HP printer and obtained the driver from a non HP site.
 They either weren’t paying attention to the installer or chances are the installer was not very clear that it would also install the Babylon toolbar.
 While they did remove the plugin from Firefox and the toolbar from Windows, their Firefox was still using Babylon for the search engine as well as their new tab home page.